maoyunyao/MAMP/README.md

 ```

 # Training and Testing
-Please refer to the bash scripts
+Please refer to the bash scripts.
+Note that we are verifying the correctness of these scripts.
+If you find any problems with the code, please feel free to open an issue or contact us by sending an email to myy2016[AT]mail.ustc.edu.cn.

 # Citation
 If you find this work useful for your research, please consider citing our work: